← Back to .knowledge

 01 RAG: find candidate chunks across a large corpus.

-02 Local-first memory: define trust, freshness, routing, and repair state.
+02 Repository context: define confidence, freshness, routing, and follow-up work.

 03 Source and tests: decide behavior before edits.